-Let’s face it, 2017 has been a major bust.
+Let’s face it, 2017 was a major bust.
 The death of popular and beloved celebrities, others being outed for their secret and unsavory behavior, and just about everything political in America has been one giant dumpster fire.
 Remember when everyone complained about what an awful year 2016 was?
 Good times.

 1. Boca Raton lunch club